Effects of spin-orbit interaction and electron correlations in strontium titanate: Conduction band without SOC

-We now consider orbital-conserving O-O hopping.
-The $d_3$ sub-band formed due to Ti-O bonding hybridizes the Ti $d_{xy}$ orbitals only with the $p_x$ and $p_y$ orbitals of oxygen, and therefore the terms with $m=m'=3$ in Eq.~(\ref{eq:H_OO2}) do not have finite matrix elements with this band.
-The remaining terms describe hopping on the oxygen $p_x$ and $p_y$ orbitals.
-Their contribution to the $d_3$ sub-band dispersion also vanishes, due to the destructive interference between hopping in the xz plane and hopping in the yz plane, qualitatively similar to that illustrated in Fig.~\ref{fig:mixing} for inter-orbital hopping.
-This comes about because the hopping amplitudes $t_\sigma/2$ for the $m'=m$ terms in the first sum of Eq.~(\ref{eq:H_OO2}) are opposite to the amplitudes in the second sum.
-We conclude that by symmetry, O-O hopping does not compromise the anisotropy of orbitally-selective sub-band hopping identified in our analysis of the Ti-O hopping.
-This conclusion is also supported by the \textit{ab-initio} calculations~\cite{PhysRevB.84.205111}, as discussed in the next section.
+The remaining terms describe hopping on the oxygen's $p_x$ and $p_y$ orbitals.
+Their contribution to the $d_3$ sub-band dispersion also vanishes, because the hopping amplitudes $t_\sigma/2$ for $m'=m$ in the first term in the square brackets in Eq.~(\ref{eq:H_OO2}) are opposite to the amplitudes in the second term, resulting in destructive interference between hopping in the xz- and yz-planes, whose mechanism is similar to the suppression of inter-orbital hopping illustrated in Fig.~\ref{fig:mixing}.
+We conclude that by the symmetry, O-O hopping does not compromise the anisotropy of orbitally-selective sub-band hopping identified in our analysis of Ti-O hopping.
+This conclusion is also supported by the \textit{ab initio} calculations~\cite{PhysRevB.84.205111}, as discussed in the next section.